NeurologiaLogic/Front-end-Backend/README.md

 ## First Install

-1.  fork from github
-2.  git clone your repository
+1.  fork from github or git clone the repository
 3.  sh install.sh in terminal
-4.  code
+4.  cd backend/ then npm run start.
+To start the server
+5.  cd frontend/ to code the frontend

 ## requirement: